-Best 1970s Music for Weddings
+Popular 1970s Songs for Weddings

 These are the Best 1970s Music for Weddings to get people on the dance floor!
-As the Vietnam War continued into 1975, people went to dance clubs to forget about the war and be happy.
+As the Vietnam War continued into 1975, people went dancing at clubs to forget about the war and be happy.
 The music of the 1970s can be most remembered as the birth of Disco style music.
 Popular disco music artists included the Bee Gees with Stayin’ Alive, Gloria Gaynor’s I Will Survive and the Village People’s YMCA.

 Another music style popular in the Best 1970s Music was progressive rock.
 Progressive rock songs were typically longer in length and may not be conducive for weddings.
 Finally, punk rock also started in the 1970s with heavy guitar riffs and anger in the lyrics and projection in the singers.
-Punk rock style music kickoffed with bands like the Sex Pistols and the Ramones.
+Punk rock style music kickoff with bands like the Sex Pistols and the Ramones.
 Bob Marley had a huge fan base in the U.S. performing Jamaican reggae music.

-Our Top 5 Best 1970s Music for weddings
+Top 5 Best 1970s Songs

-100 Best Songs of 1970s
+100 Best Songs of the 1970s

 The Seventies had its own fads for teens such as pet rocks, mood rings and the creation of the Rubik’s cube.
 Pop culture fashion included men with long hair, bellbottom pants, and hot pants.
 There were many new inventions for teens in the Seventies which included the floppy disc, game console Atari, the videocassette recorder (VCR) and the invention of email in 1971.

 Blockbuster films of the seventies included Star Wars, The Godfather and Grease.
 TV shows of the Seventies included The Brady Bunch, Happy Days, All In The Family and Sesame Street for children.
 With the advancement of TV, sports became big business.
-This was the beginning of wealthy sports owners and highly paid baseball players with free agency by the end of the decade.
+This was the beginning of wealthy sports owners and highly paid baseball players with a free agency by the end of the decade.